revbayes/revbayes.github.io/tutorials/brownian/index.md

     ss = steppingStoneSampler(file="output/pow_p_MultiBM_equal.out", powerColumnName="power", likelihoodColumnName="likelihood")
     ss.marginal()

-‘RevBayes‘ will print to the screen the estimated marginal likelihood.
+RevBayes will print to the screen the estimated marginal likelihood.
 Write down this value and repeat the exercise for the other two models.

 Exercises {#exercises-6 .unnumbered}